maddenwalker/twitter-client-code-screen/README.md

 # User Stories

-- [ ] As a user, I want to log in to the application using my twitter credentials
+- [ x ] As a user, I want to log in to the application using my twitter credentials
 - [ ] As a user, I want to log out of the application
 - [ ] As a user, I want to see a list of tweets in reverse chronological order
 - [ ] As a user, I want to see a profile picture and name of the person who tweeted